 As a manager, it is a great relief to go through the hiring process and, after great deliberation, hire what you think is a great new person to help out your team.

 Once in a while, though, that great new hire walks in the door on day one and doesn’t look or sound like the great hire you thought.
+All of a sudden, your new employee is not meeting expectations.
 It’s not just buyer’s remorse; it is this sense that the person you interviewed doesn’t resemble the person in front of you that should be doing the work.

 It’s crunch time.
 Either this will turn around quick — or this bad hire will start giving you and your team heartburn.
 What to do?

 My recommendation is to let this person go, sooner than later.
 But before you do that, here’s three questions that need an answer:

 Within the first week, you should outline what work expectations you have for the employee.
 That includes turn-around times, goals for the work, and administrivia such as how to do your particular status report and when to give it.
 Now, you’re not going to get every expectation down.
 But you’ll get most of them down.